 BD: This is one of the pros of Open Sourcing your product, but what about the cons?

 Another advantage we found is that Open Source projects are a great way of collaborating with other movie studios and also with people in academia.
-The fact that we have a piece of software with no issues regarding intellectual property that everyone can use an contribute to is great for collaboration and we have done that a lot of times.
+The fact that we have a piece of software with no issues regarding intellectual property, that everyone can use and contribute to, is great for collaboration and we have done that a lot of times.
 Sometimes academic groups will use it and actually base their research on it and some of their ideas might propagate back into the product.
 We have also done this with other studios.

 Ken: I would agree with him, it is not more expensive.
 But more importantly: It raises the bar!
 The code quality is a lot better than when you develop just for yourself.
 You share it with the entire world, everyone can see your work.
 That is a tremendous incentive to increase the quality of both code and documentation.
 It is a lot easier to maintain a project that is both well written and well documented and has a clean API.

 Ken: Exactly!
 To be honest, we did not really know this when the started the project, it was sort of a surprise to us, and a very pleasant surprise.
-We have developers at Dreamworks who looked at the OpenVDB code and told us that it was the cleanest code they has seen at the studio.
-And that's exactly what we wanted to achive.
+We have developers at Dreamworks who looked at the OpenVDB code and told us that it was the cleanest code they had seen at the studio.
+And that's exactly what we wanted to achieve.

 BD: Are you getting a lof of praise or more criticism from the outside world?

 Ken: Certainly!
-OpenVDB is the first and only open source project from Dreamworks Animation.
+OpenVDB is the first and only Open Source project from Dreamworks Animation.
 It took almost two years to get it approved.
-People where supportive all the time, we never hit a brick wall, but it took the legal department a lot of time to approve it.
-The third party adoption was the main selling point.
+People were supportive all the time, we never hit a brick wall, but it took the legal department a lot of time to approve it.
+The third-party adoption was the main selling point.
 The fact that SideFX would support us helped a lot.